 Peers Connect

-Aims: The main aim of ASBHM Peers Connect is to promote research opportunities, mentoring and education for students and early career members, throughout Australasia, who have an interest in behavioural health and medicine, specifically by:
+ASBHM Peers Connect is a group that was developed through ASBHM, where the executive committee felt it was important to support, help and guide student, and early career members of ASBHM.
+The main aim of ASBHM Peers Connect is to promote research opportunities, mentoring and education for students and early career members, throughout Australasia, who have an interest in behavioural health and medicine.

 Sources of information for students and early career members: